-If you want to make the most of spring or summer in the UK, I highly recommend a trip to Dorset.
-With its countryside in full bloom, easy access to the coast, and plenty of interesting places to explore, it’s a perfect spot for a weekend (or longer) escape.
+If you want to make the most of spring or summer in the UK, a trip to Dorset is a must.
+With its blooming countryside, easy coastal access, and charming towns to explore, it’s perfect for a weekend (or longer) escape.

 Today, DOYOUSPEAKLONDON shares the ultimate getaway in Shaftesbury, Dorset!